bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+	A. Semantics refers to the correct interpretation of the meaning of a word or sentence.
+It helps us convey certin information about the type of content that will be housed between the opening and closing tag.
+It basically helps gives our HTML some structure and allows us to read it easier.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+	A. 1.
+Inline-block allows us to set a width and height on an element.
+2. Inline-block also does not add a line-break after the element, so the element can sit next to other elements.

 3. What are the 4 areas of the box model?

+	A. content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+	A. Cross-Axis

 5. Explain why git is valuable to a team of developers.

+	A. It allows Devs to record and store the code in a way that will allow it to be used again for further developement.
+It also allows you to find who last modified a piece of code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.